zahraabbaspour/zahraabbaspour/README.md

     remote_work : "true"
 };
 ```
-🌐😊  You can ask me about slow technologies
+🌐😊  You can ask me about backend site technologies

 🤓🤜Currently, I am working in Novararan Knowledge Systems Company